creedmangrum/anti_charity/README.md

     $ export ARCHFLAGS="-Wno-error=unused-command-line-argument-hard-error-in-future"

 Next we'll need to setup the database.
-If you haven't already, create a user with the username 'kyruus' and password of 'kyruus123'.
-NOTE - The following will create a user with username 'kyruus' and you will be prompted to enter the password
+If you haven't already, create a user with the username 'cmangrum' and password of 'cmangrum11'.
+NOTE - The following will create a user with username 'cmangrum' and you will be prompted to enter the password

-    $ createuser -P -s -e kyruus
+    $ createuser -P -s -e cmangrum

 Next, you will need to create the dev database and test database, to do so simply run the following command: